What items can be brought in free of duty and tax?

-A duty-free concessions flyer is available in the following languages:
+A duty-free concessions flyer is available in multiple languages

 If you are aged 18 years or over, you can bring 2.25 litres of alcoholic beverages duty-free into Australia with you.
-All alcoholic beverages in accompanied baggage are included in this category, regardless of where or how it was purchased.
+All alcoholic beverages in accompanied baggage are included in this category, regardless of where or how they were purchased.

 Aviation security regulations may restrict the volume of liquids that you can bring into Australia as hand luggage.
 As an alternative, duty-free alcoholic beverages can be purchased in an airport duty-free shop on arrival in Australia.
-For more information about the restrictions, visit http://travelsecure.infrastructure.gov.au/
+For more information about the restrictions, visit the TravelSECURE website.

-Be aware that if you exceed Australia’s duty-free limits, duty and tax will apply on ALL items of that type (general goods, alcohol or tobacco), not just the goods over the limit.
+If you exceed Australia’s duty-free limits, duty and tax will apply on all items of that type (general goods, alcohol or tobacco), not just the goods over the limit.